Call Today for a Free Consultation

 Child custody describes the legal and practical relationship between a parent and child.
 When parents decide to divorce or separate, their child's custody arrangements must be taken into careful consideration in order to maintain and preserve the crucial parent-child relationship.

 Child custody arrangements are often difficult for parents to resolve without conflict.
-Therefore, it is always beneficial for both parents to seek the advice and counsel of an accomplished Temecula divorce attorney who is experienced in California child custody law.
+Therefore, it is always beneficial for both parents to seek the advice and counsel of an accomplished Murrieta child custody cawyer who is experienced in California family law.

 The California courts are required to act as the child's advocate and therefore must make custody orders with the best interests of the child as the primary consideration.
 If feasible and in the child's best interest, both parents will be awarded joint legal and physical custody of their children.
 However, there are often situations in which such an order is either impractical or not in the child's best interest.